developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

   **See [Zebra device specs](https://www.zebra.com/us/en/support-downloads/mobile-computers.html) for device resolution information**.<br>
   **See [Grid Usage Notes](#gridusagenotes) for important restrictions**.<br>
   <br>
 6. **Double-click within each grid box to select it**.
-Then set its Button Properties:
+Then set its button properties:
  <img alt="" style="height:350px" src="ekd_properties_panels.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
-7. **Click "Save Grid Layout" button often** to preserve settings.
+7. **Click "Save Grid Layout" button** to store settings. <br>
+ **To move a key**, drag it within the key layout background or double-click it (to select) and move it using the arrow keys on the host computer keyboard.<br>
+ **To resize a key**, drag the key's right and bottom edges within the key layout background or select it and edit the "Layout Properties" fields in the Button Properties panel.<br>
 8. **Repeat Step 6** until all buttons in the layout are configured as desired.
 9. **Click "Save Project" to create a project file for deployment**.
 <br>